lorinc/ai-pilot-assessment-engine/src/README.md

-# Source Code - Phase 1: Core Infrastructure
+# Source Code - Release 1: Core Infrastructure

 This directory contains the production implementation of the AI Pilot Assessment Engine.